finxter/ethereumclassic.github.io/content/guides/basics/index.en.md

 ### What is a smart contract?

 Smart contracts are applications that manage assets such as automatic teller machines and the Bitcoin system.
-Ethereum Classic is able to run many types of smart contracts thanks to it's accounts system and the turing complete Ethereum Virtual Machine.
+Ethereum Classic is able to run many types of smart contracts thanks to its accounts system and the [Turing-complete](https://en.wikipedia.org/wiki/Turing_completeness) Ethereum Virtual Machine.

 - [A Beginner's Guide to Smart Contracts](https://youtu.be/RZXJMdAk5zk)
 - [Smart contracts - Simply Explained](https://youtu.be/ZE2HxTmxfrI)